ChaituPenju/BucksTrack/README.md

 - The datastructure [json](https://raw.githubusercontent.com/ChaituPenju/BucksTrack/master/buckstrack_datastructure.json) of app's data for firebase realtime database.

+- Recently Migrated to AndroidX with one of latest gradle version (6.8.3).
+Refer the branch `update-to-androidx-and-gradle`

 ***Concepts Covered***
 - Clean and Neat Code
 - Extensive DataBinding